Online Leader Selection for Improved Collective Tracking and Formation Maintenance: Introduction

-Within the leader-follower scenario, one of the main research topics has been the study of new distributed estimation and control laws able to \emph{i)} propagate the reference motion signal through local communication to the all group and \emph{ii)} let the group tracking this reference with the smallest error/delay possible.
-In most of the cases, however, the leader is typically assumed to be a particular (constant) member chosen by the group at the beginning of the task.
+Within the leader-follower scenario, one of the main research topics has been the study of new distributed estimation and control laws able to \emph{i)} propagate the reference motion signal through local communication to the whole group and \emph{ii)} let the group track this reference with the smallest possible error/delay.
+In most of the cases, however, the leader is assumed to be a particular (constant) member chosen by the group at the beginning of the task.
 This problem, denoted here as \emph{static leader election}, has been deeply investigated for autonomous multi-agent systems.
-In the static leader election case, the problem is to find a distributed control protocol such that, eventually, exactly one agent takes the decision of being the leader~\cite{1997-Lyn}.
+In the static leader election case, the problem is to find a distributed control protocol such that, eventually, one (and only one) agent takes the decision of being the leader~\cite{1997-Lyn}.
 Among other works, in~\cite{2009-BulCorMar} the leader election problem is solved by the {\tt FLOODMAX} distributed algorithm using explicit message passing among the formation.
 In~\cite{2010-ShaTeiSanJoh}, the leader election problem is solved using fault detection techniques and without explicit communication, as done by some animal species.
-However, in all these works the leader election is assumed to be performed \emph{only once} with the goal of selecting a suitable leader but without, in general, taking into account additional criteria to be optimized.
+However, in all these works the leader election is assumed to be performed \emph{only once}, e.g., at the beginning of the task, with the goal of selecting a suitable leader whose identity is then retained for the whole mission duration.

 On the contrary, in this paper we extend this paradigm by assuming that \emph{i)} the identity of the leader is an additional degree of freedom that can be \emph{persistently changed} (i.e., online) with the aim of \emph{ii)} optimizing both the group tracking performance of the reference motion command and the (concurrent) convergence to a desired group formation.
 We refer to this problem as \emph{online leader selection}.